Start Date: 1 January, 2020

 Minimum Deposit Required: 5%

-Property Price Cap: Dependent on region (see below)
+Property Price Cap: Dependent on region and property type (see below)

 Administering Body: National Housing Finance and Investment Corporation (NHFIC)

 What is the First Home Loan Deposit Scheme?

 The government’s scheme is designed to allow easier and faster access to the property market for first home buyers.
 The scheme will do this by allowing first time buyers to pay a deposit as little as 5%, while avoiding lenders mortgage insurance (LMI).
 Most banks and lenders require a minimum deposit of 20% of the property’s value for the borrower to be exempt from LMI.
 The scheme allows first home buyers who can’t reach this threshold to take out a loan if they have saved at least 5% of the value of the property they are buying.
 The government will underwrite the loan so that borrowers do not have to pay LMI.